Pet Health Center

 It sounds like vaccines are a good idea for my pet!

 You are correct.
 The vaccine industry is constantly evolving.
-There have been many advances made in the area of vaccines and there are more to come!
+There have been many advances made in the area of vaccine efficacy and safety…and there are sure to be more to come!
 Feel free to contact the clinicians at the KSU Pet Health Center should you have any questions concerning vaccines for your pet.
+You can call the number below from 8-5, M-F to schedule an appointment with us.